On fallen twigs or moss-covered trunks of

 rostrum and Maas Geesteranus (1991b) did not report otherwise.

-Desjardin (1995) and Robich (2003) showed, however, that
+Desjardin (1995) and Robich (2003), however, showed that

 many of the cheilocystidia near the pileus margin have a